 They settled on the city of gold and opened Underbar, a petite fine diner that welcomes 16 guests on Friday and Saturday nights.
 Everyone sits at a long table, with Boath cooking and plating his way through at least 10 courses at a tiled kitchen overlooking the room.

-The menu, which relies on hyperlocal ingredients, changes weekly, but on a recent visit whipped sweetcorn soup, and chawanmushi with zucchini, squash and Port Phillip Bay calamari graced the communal table.
+Everyone sits at a long table, with Boath cooking at least 10courses in a kitchen overlooking the room.
+The weekly menu relies on hyperlocal ingredients, but on a recent visit, whipped sweetcorn soup and chawanmushi with zucchini, squash and Port Phillip calamari graced the table.

 3 Doveton Street North, Ballarat, underbar.com.au

 6. Couverture connection